 \subsubsection{Training From Scratch}

-Training from scratch methods usually use regularization to guide the training process to learn low-rank network structure.
+Training from scratch methods usually uses regularization to guide the training process to learn low-rank network structure.
 Wen et al.\cite{DBLP:conf/iccv/WenXWWCL17} train neural networks toward lower-rank space by enforcing filters to become closer with a forced regularization motivated by physics.
 TRP \cite{DBLP:conf/ijcai/XuL0WWQCLX20} alternates performing LRP and training, which maintains the capacity of the original network while imposing low-rank constraints.
-However, they apply LRP according to a pre-defined energy pruning ratio, which makes each layer's rank varies and destabilizes the training process.
-Although TRP argues that their method does not cause the problem of gradient vanishing, we theoretically find that the gradient vanishing still exists.
-In this paper, we propose energy transfer to ease this problem and improve the performance.
+However, they apply LRP according to a pre-defined energy pruning ratio, which results in varying ranks across layers and destabilizes the training process.
+Although TRP argues that their method does not cause the problem of gradient vanishing, we theoretically find that gradient vanishing still exists.
+In this paper, we propose energy transfer to ease this problem and improve performance.
 To guarantee the performance, TRP adds nuclear norm regularization, whose optimization needs time-consuming SVD at each iteration.
 To avoid SVD's inefficiency during training, SVD training \cite{DBLP:conf/cvpr/YangTW0HLLC20} first decomposes each layer into the form of its full-rank SVD, and then performs training on the decomposed weight matrices.
 They use orthogonality and sparsity regularization to keep the singular vector matrices close to unitary matrices and sparsify the singular values.
-To promote the performance of low-rank networks, Alvarez et al. \cite{DBLP:conf/nips/AlvarezS17} combine sparse group Lasso regularizer and nuclear norm-based low-rank regularizer, which encourages each layer's weight matrix to be filter-wise sparse and low-rank.
-However, multiple regularizers require multiple trade-off hyperparameters, which are hard to tune.
-Adding regularizer means implicit constraint, and thus it is difficult to determine the compression rate before training.
+To promote the performance of low-rank networks, Alvarez et al. \cite{DBLP:conf/nips/AlvarezS17} combine sparse group Lasso regularizer and nuclear norm-based low-rank regularizer, which encourages each layer's weight matrix to be filter-wise sparse and low-rank. {Efficient decomposition and pruning (EDP) \cite{DBLP:journals/tnn/RuanLYLHLM21} scheme minimizes the rank of the weight matrix and identifies the redundant channels by constructing a compressed-aware block.} However, multiple regularizers require multiple trade-off hyperparameters, which are hard to tune.
+Adding a regularizer means implicit constraint, and thus it is difficult to determine the compression rate before training.
 Note that a BN layer can be absorbed into the previous convolutional layer by modifying its weights after training and this will affect the optimal LRA of the weight matrix but has not been studied in previous low-rank network compression methods.
 In contrast, our LRPET is compatible with BN by applying LRP to the modified weight matrix that absorbs BN's parameter, and this effectively improves the performance.